Reflections From a Lead Learner

 In many cases, we are doing a disservice to our students by allowing them to believe that they can achieve their goals by doing the status quo.
 To be clear, I am not saying to limit goal setting.
 I am a "hard to achieve" goal setter in most circumstances.
 The issue that I have is that we typically encourage setting goals, but forget to discuss the most important part: what it takes to achieve them.
 When I left for college, I had the same experience.
 I failed because I had set a goal, but was not prepared (on my own account) for accomplishing that goal.
 I had breezed through high school and had settled with meeting expectations, but not wanting to get better.
 I did not learn what it takes to get to where I wanted to be.
 That is a key disconnect, and if we can make those connections with our students, I think that we can see them make strides in regard to motivation.

 In conclusion, implementing these ideas and combating student apathy are easier said than done, but we have to address this somehow and we have to start somewhere.
 We are raising a generation of students that are struggling when they enter the real world because they have not learned or been taught the value in the process of learning, hard work and sacrifice.
 The key is to teach that the status quo is not enough, and effort can make up for many of the issues that they are facing after leaving school.

-Brian Anton is an experienced high school social studies teacher.
+Brian Anton is an award-winning high school social studies teacher.
 He also serves his community as Ward I Alderman at the City of Forsyth, Missouri, is a National Advisory Board Member for Teaching History: A Journal of Methods, and is the Vice President of Legislation for the Missouri Council for the Social Studies.